- CLASS: Amphibia (Amphibians)

 - SPECIES: 220

-Poison frogs are tiny, terrestrial, diurnal frogs that live primarily in leaf litter on the forest floor, but some species live high in the forest canopy and may never come down.
-All are native to warm Central and South American rain forests near streams or ponds.
+Poison frogs are tiny, terrestrial, diurnal frogs that live primarily in leaf litter on the forest floor, but some live high in the forest canopy and may never come down.
+All are native to warm Central and South American rainforests near streams or ponds.
 The frogs’ poison is found in their skin, making them too toxic to touch.

 Poison frogs are often called poison dart frogs because the Choco people of western Colombia use the poison of one species, the golden poison frog, to coat the tips of the blow darts they use for hunting.
 The Choco use waxy leaves to pick up the frogs and dip their blow darts in the frogs’ skin secretions.
 Just a tiny drop can kill the birds and small mammals that the Choco hunt for food.
 A single golden poison frog, which is no larger than a bottle cap, can supply enough poison for 30 to 50 darts, and the dart's poison remains active for up to a year.
 Researchers have found this frog’s toxins to be 200 times more potent than morphine and could potentially be used in medicine.

 You'll also hear poison frogs called "poison arrow frogs," but that's not accurate.
 The South American people who hunt with arrows usually coat their arrow tips with plant poisons, not frog poisons.
 Scientists know of only three frog species used for this purpose, so they suggest calling the family “poison frogs” rather than “poison dart frogs.”
-To further complicate matters, many species of this frog family are not at all toxic to animals or humans.
+To further complicate matters, many species in this frog family are not at all toxic to other wildlife or humans.

 Each poison frog species produces a different kind of toxin made up of different alkaloids and other chemicals.
 Scientists have been investigating medical uses for frog poisons and have discovered that some of these alkaloids may be beneficial for people with certain heart and circulatory conditions.
 One laboratory has developed a new painkiller from the substances produced by the phantasmal poison frog Epipedrobates tricolor.
 Named “epibatidine” in honor of the frog, it is 200 times more effective than morphine, without all of the bad side effects!
 There is a complex chemical process involved in the production of this medicinal pain killer from the "raw" biochemicals of the frog.
 During this process its efficacy for use in humans is modified to reduce the potency.
 Poison frog secretions also show promise for the development of muscle relaxants and heart stimulants.